kelsey-ek/of7azure/GUIDE/Failover.md

     ```kubectl delete sc glustersc```

-3) Create a Persistent Volume with the Storage class you created.
+__c.__ Create a Persistent Volume with the Storage class you created.

     ```vi custom_volume.yaml```
     ```bash